skrub-data/skrub/doc/modules/multi_column_operations/selectors.rst

 Skrub Selectors: helpers for selecting columns in a dataframe
 =============================================================

-In Skrub, a selector represents a column selection rule, such as "all columns that have numeric data types, except the column ``'User ID'``".
+In skrub, a selector represents a column selection rule, such as "all columns that have numeric data types, except the column ``'User ID'``".

 Selectors have two main benefits: